The mass distribution in the outskirts of clusters of galaxies as a probe of the theory of gravity: Results

-We compute the MARs of all the halos in the samples of Table \ref{samples}.
+We computed the MARs of all the halos in the samples of Table \ref{samples}.
 This table lists the median MAR of each sample with their corresponding $68$th percentile range.
-In Fig. \ref{mar-compa}, the open circles show the median MARs of the 26 $\Lambda$CDM samples as a function of the median mass of the sample, colour-coded by redshift.
-By considering the merging history of simulated CDM halos, \citet{Diemer2017sparta2} propose an accretion law that we compute at our 11 simulated redshifts and show with the curves in Fig. \ref{mar-compa}.
-The agreement between this law and our estimates shows that the MARs of galaxy clusters estimated with our recipe, that can be applied to real clusters, are consistent with the MARs derived from the merger trees, which remain inaccessible to observations.
-The estimated MARs of the CIRS and HeCS clusters \citep[][squares in Fig. \ref{mar-compa}]{pizzardo2020}, and of the HectoMAP clusters \citep[][diamonds in Fig. \ref{mar-compa}]{pizzardo22} agree with the theoretical expectations of $\Lambda$CDM within the uncertainties.
+In Fig. \ref{mar-compa}, the open circles show the median MARs of the 26 $\Lambda$CDM samples as a function of the median mass of the sample, color-coded by redshift.
+By considering the merging history of simulated CDM halos, \citet{Diemer2017sparta2} proposed an accretion law that we computed at our 11 simulated redshifts and show with the curves in Fig. \ref{mar-compa}.
+The agreement between this law and our estimates shows that the MARs of galaxy clusters estimated with our recipe, which can be applied to real clusters, are consistent with the MARs derived from the merger trees, which remain inaccessible to observations.
+The estimated MARs of the CIRS and HeCS clusters \citep[][squares in Fig. \ref{mar-compa}]{pizzardo2020} and of the HectoMAP clusters \citep[][diamonds in Fig. \ref{mar-compa}]{pizzardo22} agree with the theoretical expectations of $\Lambda$CDM within the uncertainties.
+Both $M_{200c}$ and MAR are estimated from the same caustic mass profile, hence their errors are not independent.
+However, the error of the caustic mass profile at a given radius is determined by the number and the distribution of the galaxies within the spherical shell centered at this radius, and $M_{200c}$ and MAR are estimated at well-separated radii.
+Therefore, we can assume that the errors on these quantities are independent, and we obtain a roughly correct estimate of the expected uncertainty ranges (error bars in Fig.~\ref{mar-compa}).